 The vineyard itself dates back to the Middle Ages, although it is believed to have existed previously for the purposes of the Eucharist.
 But it was not until the 1990s that the vineyards were revived professionally.

 Located in the central part of the island, it covers a little over eight hectares.
 Five are dedicated to the red wines and three to white wines.
 The vines themselves range from 12 years to 40-60 years old.
-Numerous varieties of grapes are grown including for the red wine: syrah, mourvèdre and pinot noir and, for white, chardonnay, clairette and viognier.
+Numerous varieties of grapes are grown, including for the red wine Syrah, Mourvèdre and Pinot Noir, and for the white, Chardonnay, Clairette and Viognier.
 Every year, they produce around 32,000 bottles.

-They offer wine tastings and tours of the vineyard every first Friday of the month at 11:30, 12:30 and 13:30, including a return trip from Cannes, a 15-minute guided tour and tasting of the Saint Pierre and Saint Honorat wines – tickets can be purchased online.
-They also organise bespoke tours for groups of 15 people or more, please enquire directly using the button.
+They offer wine tastings and tours of the vineyard every first Friday of the month, tickets can be purchased online and include a return trip from Cannes, a 15-minute guided tour and tasting of the Saint Pierre and Saint Honorat wines.
+They also organise bespoke tours for groups of 15 people or more, please enquire directly.